cloudControl/documentation/Guides/Java/Java - Spring.md

 #Deploying a Spring Application

-In this tutorial we're going to show you how to deploy a Spring/MVC/Hibernate application on [exoscale].
+In this tutorial we're going to show you how to deploy a Spring/MVC/Hibernate application on [CloudKilat].
 The example app is a ready to deploy project based on the [Spring Roo petclinic] example.

 ## The Spring Application Explained